KamyarGanjian/Gallery-API-project-JS/README.md

-# a simple Albums Gallery web page using HTML/CSS, JS & fake apis example
+# a simple Albums Gallery using HTML/CSS, JS & fake apis example
 ## you can click on the albums menu and get that albums images in the carousel on the right

 <br>